How to Check HTTP Response Status Codes

 - 200 – Ok – the page is successfully loaded – normal

 - 301 – Permanent redirect

 - 404 – Not Found

 - 503 – Service unavailable

-There are a number of tools that can assist in this effort.
+There are a number of tools that can identify the http status codes your website’s pages currently return.
 For a one-by-one analysis of a page, I recommend WebSniffer’s header check tool.
 When you arrive on the page, you want to enter the URL to the page you want to test.
 Then click submit for a basic check.